 - Mid-Year Enrollment Options

 - TUITION-FREE For All Wisconsin Residents

-Schools and families benefit by enjoying reduced tuition rates compared to those charged under the State’s Course Options program.
+Schools and families benefit by enjoying reduced tuition rates.
 In exchange, partner schools agree to promote our partnership and the opportunities it affords students.
 In addition, the partner school receives 24/7 observer access and a weekly activity report to monitor the student’s grades.